felixcatto/dragonfire/README.md

 # Description

-SPA app using  react + effector + fastify + objection orm.
+SPA app using  react + swr + fastify + objection orm.
 Traditional blog with ability to add articles, tags and comments.
 Also have users and authentification

 ### Features